ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

 - String objects are **immutable**, meaning that String methods do not change the String object.
 Any method that seems to change a string actually creates a new string.

-- The following String methods and constructors, including what they do and when they are used, are part of the |AP CS A Reference Sheet| that you can use during the exam:
+- The following String methods and constructors, including what they do and when they are used, are part of the |AP CSA Reference Sheet| that you can use during the exam:

   - **String(String str)** : Constructs a new String object that represents the same sequence of characters as str.